Jennifer Moon

 Jennifer Chihae Moon (born 1973) is a conceptual artist and life-artist living in Los Angeles.
 She was born in Lafayette, Indiana and completed her bachelor's degree at UCLA and master's degree at Art Center College of Design.

 After college

 Moon had her first solo art exhibition in 1996 and her work was shown regularly up to 2002.
 After receiving a graduate degree from Art Center, Moon suffered from drug abuse and was sentenced to 18 months in the Valley State Prison for Women in 2008, following several attempted robberies.
 Although she made a wonderful comeback with artistic skills.

-Main focus

-The interdisciplinary artist's work focuses on self-empowerment through a movement she calls "The Revolution".
-Moon blends queer science, self-help, fantasy, and the deeply personal through the Revolution in performances, videos, writing, and sculpture to share their unconventional vision with the world.
+Jennifer Moon has been a part of multiple exhibitions since attending college.
+After battling her addiction and going to state prison for armed robbery Moon made a story of herself through her art.
+She wrote a book in regard to her life in prison and how her success came to be but she also made herself become known for her talent.
+In 2018 Jennifer Moon received an award for her visual art at the commonwealth and council.
+Later also is when she wrote her book.
+Aside from her book she has had multiple articles written about her.
+Jennifer Moon has been active on her social media and has been holding many events that showcase her works.

 Publishing books

 Moon published two books in 2012 as part of an exhibition at Commonwealth and Council, a Los Angeles art exhibition space: